 Human Resources professionals and other individuals performing I-9 related duties should be familiar with how to complete the Form I-9 for individuals with TPS automatic extensions.
 Where DHS automatically extends the validity date of the employee’s EAD, the employee does not need to also present an I-797C, Notice of Action (I-797C).
 According to a recent notice issued by the Department of Justice, Immigrant and Employee Rights Section (IER) “if your employee has an Employment Authorization Document with an original expiration date of January 5, 2018 and containing the category code ‘A-12’ or ‘C-19,’ this EAD is automatically extended and the employee may continue to work without a new one (and without a receipt notice) through the end of the automatic extension period.”
 TPS Honduras EADs have been automatically extended for six months, through July 4, 2018.
 TPS Nicaragua EADs have been automatically extended for 60 days, through March 6, 2018.”
 USCIS has not yet posted on auto-extensions for El Salvador.

 Information on when an employee may choose to show their EAD and I-797C is available in this USCIS Fact Sheet.
 An I-797C comes in many forms, and the specific type that an employer should watch for is also known as a “Receipt Notice.”
-Further discussion of how to complete a Form I-9 based on an automatic extension will be posted shortly on the Seyfarth Immigration Blog.
+Further discussion of how to complete a Form I-9 based on an automatic extension can be found on the Seyfarth Immigration Blog.